Main Content

 Parameters

-For more information about the parameters in this dialog box, see Using Filter Designer.
+For more information about the design parameters in the app, see Filter Designer.

 Block Characteristics